steveWDamesJr/hello-rails-backend/README.md

 # Hello-Rails-Backend

-This app uses a React front-end and combines it with a Rails back-end to display a random message.
+This app uses a Rails back-end as an API to display a random greeting message

 Enjoy your Greeting!